 - Praised by parents, students, and educators who have seen lasting results

-- Now 600 active therapists in 35 states and 16 countries
+- Currently, more than 1,000 active therapists in 35 US states and 16 countries

 In 2012, NILD was one of two organizations in the US to receive the International Dyslexia Association (IDA) accreditation for meeting teacher training standards in reading.
 The IDA standards provide a comprehensive, research-supported documentation of what every teacher needs to know and be able to demonstrate, whether they are teaching students with dyslexia, other struggling readers, or the general student population (Interdys.org).The International Dyslexia Association has endorsed our programs for children with reading difficulties… [Read more Endorsements]

 “They are a group that truly focuses on the whole child, touching both the hearts and minds of students, and reinforcing learning, hope, and resilience…” [Read more Testimonials]

 “NILD has helped me bring my grades up to honors level.
 Now I finish my homework quickly…” [Read our Student Success Stories]

 The NILD Educational Therapy® model was developed in the 1960s by Deborah Zimmerman, a nurse and educator.
 Many of the educational techniques she developed were shaped by her work with early pioneers in the field of learning disabilities such as Archie Silver, M.D. and Rosa Hagin, Ph.D.
 In 1973, Deborah’s techniques were introduced into a private school in Norfolk, Virginia.
 In 1982, the Norfolk Institute for Learning Disabilities was established as a 501(c)3 charitable organization under the direction of Grace Mutzabaugh.
 As NILD’s influence broadened, the name was changed to the National Institute for Learning Disabilities.